Bethibande/messaging/README.md

 The benchmark then posts messages using a static key to ensure we don't perform any heap allocations during the benchmark.
 With this setup, we ensure each posted message triggers a large portion of all registered subscribers.
-There is no optimization for repeated posts to the same key as such we can assume that posting messages to any available topic will be roughly the same.
+There is no optimization for repeated posts to the same key as such we can assume that posting messages to any available topic will be roughly the same in terms of throughput and latency as long as they are not the top-level keys.
+Doing this optimizes CPU cache usage and avoids heap allocations.
+For a better real-world scenario, it may be necessary to run these benchmarks again in the future with randomly chosen keys to ensure we limit CPU cache usage as much as possible.

-All benchmarks are run on GraalVM 24.0.1.
+All benchmarks are run on GraalVM 24.0.1 and 32 threads unless states otherwise.
 Depending on the benchmark type different GC settings are used.
 See the description of each section for more details.
 GC settings can greatly affect throughput and latency even though the benchmarks perform little to no heap allocations after warmup.